Omegapoint/docker-security/README.md

 ### Image Layers
 Docker images are built upon layers.
 Each layer contains the differences and changes to the previous layer.
 Image layers are read-only, they cannot be changed by a running container.
 Each container has a writeable layer on top of the image layers, called the container layer.
 This layer is destroyed with the container.
 Therefore one primitive for containers is immutability.
-List the image layers - including the layers of the base image, by using docker history command.
+List the image layers - including the layers of the base image - by using docker history command.

     $ docker history myImage